Guideline for Contributors

 Your manuscripts are checked primarily for suitability of the content with the journal’s publishing policies, originality of the ideas and academic rigour.
 If found appropriate they are sent to a technical editing process which ensures basic editing processes like spelling and line editing.
 Then the articles are forwarded to our editors to provide a broad overall assessment pinpointing strengths and weaknesses, flagging specific problem areas, and providing general suggestions for improvement.
 During this process, we retain the right to make changes in your text and headings during all those editorial processes.
 You may also be asked to make revisions for multiple times.
 We appreciate your patience.

-All manuscript submissions should be made at firstname.lastname@example.org.
-You should also add other material you want to send, your CV highlighting your academic profile and a short biography of 130 words maximum.
+All manuscript submissions should be made at email@example.com.
 The same email address can be used for general inquiries also.

 We disseminate commentaries on our website on our expertise areas.
-These are sometimes thought-provoking commentaries depending on the author’s personal experience and expertise whereas most others are tailored to catch up trending or sensitive issues that require attention.
+These are sometimes thought provoking commentaries depending on author’s personal experience and expertise whereas most others are tailored to catch up trending or sensitive issues that require attention.
 They are short in length when compared to research, ranging between 500-2000 words.
 Based on their nature, editing process is much quicker than research.
 After an initial technical editing process your commentary proposals are examined by the relevant directorate.
-Depending on the time-sensitivity of the issue we publish your contributions in three business days.
+Depending on the time sensitivity of the issue we publish your contributions in three business days.
+In these commentaries we expect contributers to hyperlink the resources on the web and use endnotes for other references.